 The National Prison Association (NPA) was organized in 1870 with Chaplain Milligan a charter member, and he later became its secretary continuing until his retirement from office in 1908.
 When the association held its annual meeting in Pittsburgh in 1891, a special Sunday evening lecture was held in the Duquesne Theater on Penn Avenue.
-The speaker, Dr. T. K. Beecher, was one of the several famous, or infamous depending on one’s view, children of the New School Presbyterian minister, Dr. Lyman Beecher.
-Chaplain John L. Milligan was seated on the platform with former U. S. President Rutherford B. Hayes, who was an active member of the NPA for several years, and other officers and dignitaries committed to the association’s work.
+The speaker, Dr. T. K. Beecher, was one of the several famous–or infamous depending on one’s perspective–children of the New School Presbyterian minister, Dr. Lyman Beecher.
+Milligan was seated on the platform with former U. S. President Rutherford B. Hayes, who was an active member of the NPA for several years, and other officers and dignitaries committed to the association’s work.
 A reporter for The Pittsburgh Dispatch, October 12, commented that Beecher’s two hour lecture “pursued his theme in a rather erratic way, and continually left the thread of his argument, if such it could be called, to follow out a train of thought suggested by the moment.”
 The reporter concluded his thoughts about the lecture saying, “He was listened to throughout with much attention,” which surely must have been a concession to Victorian courtesy or a tongue in cheek comment given his critique of Beecher’s discourse.
-One can only imagine the uncomfortable evening as the august folks wriggled in their seats on the platform visible to all while bearing a façade of attentiveness.
+One can only imagine the uncomfortable evening as the august folks wriggled in their seats on the platform visible to all while bearing an appearance of attentiveness.
 The Duquesne Theater was being used by the congregation of Christ’s Church for its weekly services and it had allowed the NPA to hold its meeting that evening with them resulting in a greatly overcrowded situation.
-Chaplain Milligan continued a faithful member of the NPA until his life of service was capped by his election to the organization’s presidency for 1908.
+Chaplain Milligan continued a faithful member of the NPA until his life of service was capped by his election to the organization’s presidency in 1908.

 He continued his chaplaincy in Western State Penitentiary until June 1909, when he was made chaplain emeritus, owing to his incapacity to fill the duties on account of ill health.
-He had been preaching in the penitentiary chapel on January 17, 1909, and suffered an “apoplectic stroke,” that resulted in his death on July 12 in Newport in the home of his sister, Clara Ellen (or Eleanor), and her husband, John Holmes Irwin.
+He had been preaching in the penitentiary chapel on January 17, 1909, and suffered an “apoplectic stroke,” that resulted in his death later on July 12 in Newport in the home of his sister, Clara Ellen (or Eleanor), and her husband, John Holmes Irwin.
 He was also survived by his brother, Thomas, who had operated a hardware business in Newport for many years.
 Another surviving sibling was Ann, who was married to H. O. Orris, M.D.
-Chaplain Milligan was never married.
+Chaplain Milligan never married.
 Among the many tributes at his graveside was a wreath of galix leaves, palms, and carnations from the prisoners of the Western Penitentiary.
 The impression one gets when reading sources about Rev. Milligan is that he was one of those people that was liked by all who made his acquaintance.
 One anonymous author commented that “among the greatest of all his endowments was his power to inspire affection.”
 Rev. John Lynn Milligan, Presbyterian chaplain and stated clerk, and prison reformer was buried in the Newport Cemetery in Perry County.

-In conclusion, it is unfortunate that a more panoramic picture of the life and ministry of Rev. J. L. Milligan cannot be painted with the sources available; the scene presented is missing the central vista of his life, forty years of pastoral work to those behind bars.
+In conclusion, it is unfortunate that a more panoramic picture of the life and ministry of J. L. Milligan cannot be painted with the sources consulted; the scene presented is missing the central vista of his life, forty years of pastoral work to those behind bars.
 His family background, education, denominational work, and involvement in professional organizations provide some views, but the forty years of leading prisoners in worship, counseling with them, and teaching the Bible are missing.
-Maybe there is in an archive holding a journal of his life that could provide material for a more complete panorama.
+Maybe there is in an archive holding a journal of his life that could provide material for a more complete picture.
 The impression left is that he was a stated clerk and a prison reformer, but how he ministered to and cared for his parishioners behind bars is, sadly, limited to the flowers of mourning given to cover his grave.

 Notes—Some sources spell his middle name “Linn,” but in papers he signed he has written his name “J. Lynn Milligan” and it is written on his grave marker the same way.
 The information regarding the new facility for the Western Penitentiary built circa 1878 is conflicting and it is hard to believe that the new prison was completed in less than a year given its size.
 One source gave the date of completion as 1882, which seems more likely.
 Pictures of his grave in Newport are available on Find-a-Grave.
 Over the years, the city of “Pittsburgh” has been spelled “Pittsburg,” and vice versa, just do searches of the web with both spellings.
 For some trivia see http://www.visitpittsburgh.com/about-pittsburgh/history/the-pittsburgh-h/ which explains the history of the spellings with and without the final “h”.